-Cecily: That's at the foot of the Lake McDonald.

-Annemarie: You lived how far from Apgar?
+Annemarie: Now Apgar is?
+Cecily: That's at the foot of the lake.
+Annemarie: You were how far from Apgar?
 Cecily: 14 miles.
 Annemarie: When you were living in the park?
+Cecily: Hmm.
 Annemarie: Did you participate in Apgar life?

-Cecily: No. We would shop there, and there was no handle on it.
+Cecily: No. We would shop there and there was no handle on it.
 They had their own world and it's a different kind of world.
 Annemarie: Is it a different kind of social class?
 Cecily: I wonder.
 I think so.
 I think some of the people were famous.
 I think some of them had a lot of money.
-Lakeside homes, established.
+Lakeside homes established.
 It was very different than the North Fork.
 Annemarie: How would you describe the social class of the people in North Fork at that time?

-Cecily: Well, it was interesting because we had the summer people, many of whom had vacations.
+Cecily: Well it was interesting because we had the summer people many of whom had vacations.
 They had time to get away.
 They were teachers.
-They may not have had much money, but they had enough to afford a cabin or the rental on the cabin or whatever.
+They may not have had much money but they had enough for those days and enough to afford a cabin or the rental on the cabin or whatever.
 Some of them worked.
-The first people we met were Burt and Thelma Edwards.
-Burt was a ranger at Logging Creek in the Park, on the inside truck road, and then we met his family.

-But social class, that's what I don't like to see now.
+The first people we met were the Edwards' and Burt was a ranger at logging, and then we met her family.
+Annemarie: Logging was where?
+Cecily: Logging ranger station on Logging Creek in the park in the inner truck trail road.
+Annemarie: Which is the west side of the park?
+Cecily: Yes.
+It's right along and it's the east side of the river.
+It's the other North Fork Road in the park.
+It goes on up to Kentla Lake.
+But social class that's what I don't like to see now.
 I don't like to see the isolation of some of the people who have bought land there.
-For example, I have neighbors that are really, I think, quite nice people.
-He's the grandson of J.P.
-Morgan.
-I met his mother, and she was very pleasant, but it was...
-I recognized it because I've seen it in other places.
-It was graciousness and lady-likeness, but you never see them again.
-I heard from Don Sullivan about a place with I don't know how much square footage, where they keep the generator on all the time just to keep the water from freezing in the toilets or something.
-The man only uses it for a month a year, if that.
-That's sad, but of course they're perfectly entitled to do that, but there are always some who come just for the weekend.
-You might meet them and you might not, and they were very often people from Columbia Falls and the valley, and it wasn't the same as the summer people.
+They're entitled...
+For example I have neighbors that are really I think quite nice people.
+He's the grandson of JP Morgan and I met his mother and she was very pleasant, but it was...I recognized it because I've seen it in other places.
+It was graciousness and lady-likeness and you never see them again.
+I heard about from Don Sullivan I think a place with I don't know how much square footage where they keep the generator on all the time now just to keep the water from freezing in the toilets or something, and the man only uses it for I don't know, a month a year if that.
+That's sad but of course they're perfectly entitled to do that, but there are always some who came just for the weekend and you might meet them and you might not and they were very often people from Columbia Falls and the valley and it wasn't the same as the summer people.
 They were pleasant.
 They were helpful.

-But the people that I remember as the two social groups-and it's hard to call them classes-were the homesteaders, the people who lived there all year whom I admired, by and large, and the summer people, many of whom were teachers.
+But the people that I remember as the two social groups and it's hard to call them classes were the homesteaders, the people who lived there all year whom I admired by large and the summer people many of whom were teachers.

-Annemarie: Is that similar to now the year-rounders versus the summer people here?
+Annemarie: Is that similar to now the year arounders versus the summer people here?